StructLens: A Structural Lens for Language Models via Maximum Spanning Trees: Introduction

 \section{Introduction}

 Language possesses structure.
-Linguistic phenomena, such as language acquisition and language change, have been explained through underlying structural frameworks.
-Given language's structural nature, we expect that language models (LMs), which are designed to computationally model language, should similarly exhibit structural properties~\citep{lee-etal-2025-geometric}.
+Linguistic phenomena, such as language acquisition and language change, have been explained through underlying structural frameworks~\citep{chomsky1962ss, TOMASELLO2005, bybee2006, Bybee_2010}.
+Given language's structural nature, we expect that language models (LMs), which are designed to computationally model language, should similarly exhibit their own structural properties~\citep{lee-etal-2025-geometric}.

-While language exhibits such structural properties, research on LMs, e.g., interpretability and pruning, has frequently overlooked these structures when conducting inter-layer or inter-module analysis.
-Interpretability tools primarily analyze individual tokens or features, e.g., logit lens~\citep{logitlens} and Sparse Autoencoders (SAEs).
+While language exhibits such structural properties, research on LMs, e.g., interpretability and pruning, has frequently overlooked these structures.
+For example, existing interpretability tools primarily analyze individual tokens or features, e.g., logit lens~\citep{logitlens} and Sparse Autoencoders (SAEs)~\citep{huben2024sparse}.
 Similarly, cosine similarity that is employed for inter-layer analysis~\citep{men-etal-2025-shortgpt, jiang2025tracing} is fundamentally based on token-to-token comparisons at corresponding positions, making it challenging to capture the holistic structural pattern formed within specific layers.
-To facilitate inter-layer analysis from a global perspective, approaches that incorporate inter-token relationships and provide comprehensive structural insights are expected to yield valuable contributions to LM analysis.
+To facilitate global analysis of representations at each layer, approaches that incorporate inter-token relationships and provide comprehensive structural insights are expected to make valuable contributions to LM analysis.